 At the end of 1994 the Worldwide Church of God – a Sabbath keeping church – announced (from the top) that much of their theology had been misguided (and that is a very long story).
 This was a traumatic experience that split our own family.
 My wife and I stayed with WCG while our daughter’s in-laws and their family totally rejected the changes.
 With hindsight we stayed because we didn’t know what to do.
 As our daughter said, “You can’t both be right”.
-She and her husband (who had both been involved with youth leadership) left the church, and he in particular is now a convinced atheist (understandably).
+She and her husband (who had both been involved with youth leadership) left the church.

 I have always been a ‘workaholic’ – I’m one of those people who always needed to be busy.
 Just as I’ve effectively put aside much of my memory of the teachings of WCG, I’ve put aside much of the chaos and confusion of the time following the split although we continued to attend what was left of WCG locally.
 I had been heavily involved in the Anglican Church and numerous community projects prior to the time of joining WCG.
 This was effectively thrown out the window for some 15 years until there was a change of approach in 1993.
 By 1996 I was again secretary of the local Community Association; I attended a Christian Counselling course; and I was an Active Age adviser with the national charity Age Concern.
 In 1998 with the help of Age Concern we opened a ‘Drop in’ one day a week for the over 60s and obtained a grant of £5,000 to buy a Short Mat Bowls mat and four computers.
 Directly as a result of this activity we obtained a grant of £20,000 in order to start a Cyber Cafe that opened in 2003.